Armadillo on lemon ice is a catchy title, but not exactly accurate.

+The other day my dog saw his first armadillo.
+Jack is a Puggle which is an F1 hybrid cross of one Pug male and one Beagle female.
+He’s a ‘designer’ dog.
+He looked at me for clues – Do I chase it?
+Play with it?
+Kill it?
+Eat it?
 I held the leash very tightly and allowed him to smell just enough to get the scent.
-The armadillo got away safely in the drainage culvert that runs under the road. http://www.cdc.gov/leprosy/exp…
+The armadillo got away safely in the drainage culvert that runs under the road.
+Some armadillo can carry leprosy. http://www.cdc.gov/leprosy/exp…

 Rabbits (just one to start with):

 Yep, what we now have in my small neighborhood is, as Yosemite Sam would say…”Rachin’ Frackin’ Varmint Rabbits”!!!
+They are everywhere.
+Looks like a low-budget Alfred Hitchcock movie with fur instead of feathers and I sure ain’t a Tipi Hedren look-alike.

-Woke up early this morning…way too early for my old body…a neighbor needed a ride to the local Veterans’ Administration Clinic as he had to catch the VA van heading over to South Carolina this morning for some long overdue tests.
-Just my luck at 6 in the morning my dog decides to take off like a bat on speed chasing two rabbits.
-[Note; Yes, I always put a harness and leash on my dog; unfortunately somewhere between the word ‘harness’ and the word ‘leash’ my dog took off running.
-This is NOT his usual behavior.]
-I had only 30 available minutes in which to panic, cry, walk as fast as I could around the entire neighborhood (four times) and clap my hands, whistle, and call my dogs name loudly and repeatedly to make sure all my neighbors could enjoy the early day as much as I did.
+I had only 30 available minutes in which to panic, cry, walk as fast as I could around the entire neighborhood (four times), clap my hands, whistle, and call my dogs name loudly and repeatedly to make sure all my neighbors could enjoy the early hour as much as I did.
 My antics set all the neighborhood dogs to barking.
-Oh joy, I felt like a mother Penguin when among all the barking dogs I was able to identify the bark of my own little dog.
+Oh joy, I felt like a mother Penguin when among all the barking dogs I was able to identify the sound of my own little dog barking.

 Good dog, Jack.

 Ice (or lack thereof):

 Oh, goody.
 How’s this for a note:

 “The ice cubes are melted; the refrigerator is officially dead, so on my way to work I stopped at the other house to turn on the spare refrigerator so it can get cold.”

-“Mom, in your spare time, since you are retired and have time to drive strangers all over for free, and while walking your own dog and baby-sitting my dog, can you please transfer all the food from the dead fridge to the working fridge in my other house half way across town…since you like to drive the car so much”.
+“Mom, in your spare time, since you are retired and have time to drive strangers all over for free, and while walking your own dog and baby-sitting my dog, can you please transfer all the food from the dead fridge to the working fridge in my other house halfway across town…since you like to drive the car so much”.

 ….. ….. ….. ….. …..